Manitoba Highway 39

 Provincial Trunk Highway 39 (PTH 39) is a provincial highway in the Canadian province of Manitoba.
 It runs from PTH 6 (to Thompson) to PTH 10 (to Flin Flon).

-The highway is directly north of PTH 60, which has the same function as PTH 39.
+The highway serves as the main east-west crossing of Grass River Provincial Park and Division No. 21, as well as providing road access to Snow Lake.
 The speed limit is 100 km/h (62 mph).